First Russian circumnavigation: Expedition and purchase of vessels

-The unsuitability of sloops became obvious after their arrival to Kronstadt on June 5, 1803.
-Judging by the notes of the Nevas navigator Kalinin and the correspondence between Rumyantsev, Rezanov, Krusenstern, and the directors of the RAC, Nadezhda was in a particularly deplorable state.
-In stormy weather, its hull was constantly leaking and at threat of flooding.
-Upon arrival to Kamchatka, the expedition leadership even started discussing a plan to abandon the vessel.
+The ships' poor conditions became clear in Kronstadt on June 5, 1803.
+The Nadezhda was in a particularly deplorable state.
+In stormy weather, its hull was constantly leaking and was at risk of flooding.
+Upon arrival at Kamchatka, the expedition leadership even suggested abandoning the vessel.

 Expedition personnel

-According to the official documentation, 129 people were on board the two vessels, 84 of them served on Nadezhda.
-Besides officers, non-commissioned officers, and seamen, in the expedition took part: ambassador Rezanov's retinue with service personnel, RAC officers, and five Japanese survivors of the Wakamiya-maru wreck returning to their homeland.
+According to official documentation, 129 people were aboard the two vessels: 84 on the Nadezhda and 45 on the Neva.
+Besides officers, non-commissioned officers, and seamen, the expedition included Ambassador Rezanov's retinue, RAC officers, and five Japanese survivors of the Wakamiya-maru wreck returning to their homeland.
 Initially, officers took leave from the military and signed contracts with the RAC.
-However, time in the voyage was counted as a part of the work experience and a qualified maritime command.
-Five officers and non-commissioned officers got their next ranks during the expedition.
-Their contracts implied only tasks that were directly related to commerce, but officers never took part in trade themselves.
-Krusenstern wrote that even though he was advised to hire foreign seamen, he decided to take volunteers from Russia for whom he procured a salary in 120 rubles.
-There was also a semi-anecdotal case: Tatar sailor Abdul Abuzarov, while being already recruited to the team, later married Estonian girl just four months before the departure, and, according to Krusenstern, "fell into deep thoughtfulness".
-In the end, the directorate decided to leave him in Russia.
+However, the voyage was still counted as work experience and a qualified maritime command.
+Five officers and non-commissioned officers were promoted during the expedition.
+Krusenstern wrote that even though he was advised to hire foreign seamen, he decided to take Russian volunteers for whom he procured a salary of 120 rubles.
+Also, allegedly, Tatar sailor Abdul Abuzarov was recruited but later married an Estonian girl just four months before the departure.
+According to Krusenstern, he "fell into deep thoughtfulness."
+In the end, the directors decided to leave him in Russia.

-In the description of the trip, both Krusenstern and Lisyansky listed all the members of their teams by names.
-Most of the officers and passengers were very young, the oldest crew members were 42-year old doctor Karl von Espenberg and 39-year old Rezanov By the time of the expedition, Krusenstern turned 33 years old.
-The youngest crew members were 13 and 15-year old cadets Mavrikiy Kotzebue and Otto von Kotzebue who got accepted because of the request of their father whose wife was a cousin of Krusenstern. who got a 13-years of combat experience participated in naval battles with Fyodor Ushakov, was appointed as a first assistant.
-Lieutenant Levenstern also had experience in the fighting, as did the captain, who had six years of service in the British Navy.
-Lieutenant Romberg served under the command of Krusenstern on the frigate "Narva".
-Michman Fabian Gottlieb von Bellingshausen proved to be an excellent cartographer and was promoted to a lieutenant.
-The ambassador's retinue also included random people, in particular, Count Fedor Tolstoy.
-On the Neva there were hieromonk Gideon (Fedotov) from the Alexander Nevsky Lavra and clerk Nikolai Korobitsyn from the RAC, who were included in the retinue of the ambassador.
-Korobitsyn was to watch for Lisyansky and to give him money for any ship related costs, including salaries to officers.
-This did not anyhow related to the maritime charter.
+Both Krusenstern and Lisyansky listed all the crew members by name.
+Most of the officers and passengers were very young.
+The oldest crew members were 42-year-old doctor Karl von Espenberg and 39-year-old Rezanov.
+Krusenstern himself was 33.
+The youngest crew members were 13 and 15-year-old cadets Mavrikiy Kotzebue and Otto von Kotzebue, at the request of their father (whose wife was Krusenstern's cousin).
+Makar Ratmanov, a combat veteran, was appointed as a first assistant.
+Lieutenant Romberg had served under Krusenstern's command on the frigate Narva.
+Michman Fabian Gottlieb von Bellingshausen proved an excellent cartographer and was promoted to lieutenant.
+The ambassador's retinue also included some random selections: in particular, Count Fyodor Tolstoy, hieromonk Gideon (Fedotov) from the Alexander Nevsky Lavra, and clerk Nikolai Korobitsyn from the RAC.
+Korobitsyn was to supervise Lisyansky and act as the ship's treasurer.